 Some species of pine trees have large seeds, called pine nuts that are harvested and sold for cooking and baking.
 The white inner bark found clinging to the outer bark is edible and very high in vitamins A and C. Also, a tea can be made by young, green pine needles in boiling water.
 This is also very high in vitamins A and C.

-The most common use for small artificial pine trees is in the holiday décor business.
+The most common use for small pine tree indoor is in the holiday décor business.
 Christmas trees are made from artificial pine sprays and typically are fire resistant or flame retardant.
 These potted pine trees are available flocked with artificial snow and come decorated with assorted ornaments.
 In addition to traditional artificial Christmas trees, pine branches are used to manufacture less ornate pine trees that are more rugged and rustic looking.
-These types of decorative pine trees are used in retail displays, habitat exhibits, museums and themed restaurants.
+These types of decorative pine trees are used in retail displays, habitat exhibits, museums, and themed restaurants.